CW3E/MET-tools/Grid-Stat/README.md

 interpolation scheme, but the number of WRF grid points used to compute the distance-weighted mean in the StageIV grid depends on the resolution of `d01`, `d02` and `d03` respectively.
-For 9km, 3km and 1km domains, this corresponds to taking a 27km neighborhood in the WRF domain around each StageIV gridpoint and defining the WRF forecast as the distance-weighted mean value over this neighborhood.
+For 9km, 3km and 1km domains, this corresponds in each analysis to taking a 27km neighborhood in the WRF domain around each StageIV gridpoint and defining the WRF forecast as the distance-weighted mean value over this neighborhood.

 The `batch_gridstat.sh` likewise uses job arrays to submit multiple configurations at once and run them as indices of a parameter map.
 The parameter